Smile249/smile249.github.io/README.md

 # smile249.github.io
-A website to show my projects for Beat Saber and design.
+A website to show my projects and hobbies.